 What’s Next in Self-Supervised Learning?

 In summary, supervised learning works well but requires many labeled samples and a significant amount of data.
-Self-supervised learning is about training a machine by showing examples instead of programming it.
+It is about training a machine by showing examples instead of programming it.
 This field is considered to be key to the future of deep learning-based systems.
 If you enjoyed reading this article, we recommend: